 It is the simplest model.
 There is a Monthly Recurring Charge (MRC) that is due every month based on the number of active and suspended SIMs in the account.
 On top of this MRC, you are charged for the usages that you are consuming.

-The monthly charge(s) for pay per use is computed based on the number of active and suspended subscriptions at the end of the month.
+The monthly charge(s) for pay per use is computed based on the number of active subscriptions at the end of the month.
 There is no proration applied for subscriptions activated in the middle of the month.

 Each SIM can be associated to one single bundle defined on one specific pricing zone.

 Example: you have a 2MB bundle offer and you have 27 subscriptions activated on this offer.
 The 27 subscriptions will share 54MB of data.
-Once the 54MB of data have been consumed within the month, you will start paying overages.
+Once the pool of 54MB of data have been consumed within the month, you will start paying overages.

 The invoice can contain different types of fees: